SoftwareAG/c8y-docs/content/change-logs/application-enablement/dtm-1019-0-0-saved-filters-for-columns-on-localization-page.md

 ticket: CTM-936
 version: 1019.0.0
 ---
-Users can now save applied filters for columns in the Localization page.
+Filters applied for columns in the Localization page is now saved automatically.